 About eye diseases Diabetic retinopathy Diabetic retinopathy is a common complication of diabetes.
 It occurs when high blood sugar levels damage the cells at the back of the eye, known as the retina.
 If it is not treated, it can lead to blindness.
-With some diabetics, changes can occur to the blood vessels which line the surface of the retina which can lead to the loss of central vision.
-Therefore, it is important for people with diabetes to keep their blood sugar levels under control.
-Research has developed treatments using lasers to bring the situation under control in most cases.
-New ways of treating this disease are currently being researched – please help us fund further research to find new treatments.
-DONATE TO OUR DIABETIC RETINOPATHY APPEAL Causes of diabetic retinopathy The retina is the light-sensitive layer of cells at the back of the eye.
-It converts light into electrical signals.
-These signals are sent to the brain through the optic nerve and the brain interprets them to produce the images that you see.
+Diabetes can lead to the development of several sight threatening eye conditions, including glaucoma, cataracts, and diabetic retinopathy.
+In some people with diabetes, if blood sugar levels are not properly controlled, the blood vessels supplying the retina can become blocked or leak causing loss of vision.
+Therefore, it is important for people with diabetes to keep their blood sugar levels under control to ensure that their sight is protected.
+The only currently available treatment for diabetic retinopathy is by regular injections into the eye which, while effective in some patients, present several drawbacks, not least the inconvenience to patients of regular (often monthly) visits to clinic.
+The National Eye Research Centre is funding research into new alternative treatments.
+You can help to find new treatments and end sight loss forever.
+Please make a gift today.
+DONATE Causes of Diabetic Retinopathy The retina is the light-sensitive layer of cells at the back of the eye.
+It converts light into electrical signals which are sent to the brain through the optic nerve.
+Once received, the brain interprets these signals to produce the images that you see.
 To work effectively, the retina needs a constant supply of blood, which it receives through a network of tiny blood vessels.
-Over time, a continuously high blood sugar level can cause the blood vessels to become blocked or to leak.
-This damages the retina and stops it from working, usually in 3 main stages: background retinopathy – tiny bulges develop in the blood vessels, which may bleed slightly but don't usually affect your vision pre-proliferative retinopathy – more severe and widespread changes affect the blood vessels, including more significant bleeding into the eye proliferative retinopathy – scar tissue and new blood vessels, which are weak and bleed easily, develop on the retina, this can result in some loss of vision Symptoms of diabetic retinopathy During the initial stages, retinopathy does not cause any noticeable symptoms.
-You may not realise that your retina is damaged until the later stages, when your vision becomes affected.
+Over time, continuously high blood sugar levels can cause the blood vessels to become blocked or to leak.
+This damages the retina and stops it from working, usually in 3 main stages: background retinopathy – tiny bulges develop in the blood vessels, which may bleed slightly but this doesn't usually affect vision pre-proliferative retinopathy – more severe and widespread changes affect the blood vessels, including more significant bleeding into the eye proliferative retinopathy – scar tissue and new blood vessels, which are weak and bleed easily, develop on the retina.
+This can result in some loss of vision Symptoms of Diabetic Retinopathy During the initial stages, retinopathy does not cause any noticeable symptoms.
+You may not realise that your retina is damaged until the later stages, when you start to experience visual loss.
 If you have diabetes and start to notice problems with your vision, contact your GP or diabetes care team immediately.
-Possible symptoms of late-stage retinopathy include: shapes floating in your field of vision (floaters) blurred vision reduced night vision sudden blindness Diagnosing diabetic retinopathy As retinopathy can cause blindness, it is very important that it is identified and treated as early as possible.
+Possible symptoms of late-stage retinopathy include: shapes floating in your field of vision (floaters) blurred vision reduced night vision sudden blindness Diagnosing Diabetic Retinopathy As retinopathy can cause blindness, it is very important that it is identified and treatment starts as early as possible.
 The NHS Diabetic Eye Screening Programme aims to reduce the risk of vision loss in people with diabetes.
-This is done by identifying retinopathy at an early stage and, if necessary, ensuring that appropriate treatment is given.
-Everyone with diabetes who is 12 years of age or over is invited for screening once a year.
-Preventing diabetic retinopathy To reduce your risk of developing retinopathy, it is important to control your blood sugar level and keep your blood pressure as close to normal as possible.
-Other steps that you can take to help prevent retinopathy include: attending your annual screening appointment informing your GP if you notice any changes to your vision (do not wait until your next screening appointment) taking your medication as prescribed losing weight (if you're overweight) and eating a healthy, balanced diet exercising regularly giving up smoking Treatment for diabetic retinopathy Treatment for retinopathy will depend on the stage the condition has reached.
+This is done by identifying retinopathy at an early stage and ensuring that appropriate treatment is given as soon as it becomes necessary.
+It is helpful to know that everyone with diabetes, who is 12 years of age or over, is invited for screening once a year.
+If you are invited to a screening appointment, it is important that you attend as it could save your sight.
+Preventing Diabetic Retinopathy To reduce your risk of developing retinopathy, it is important to control your blood sugar levels and keep your blood pressure as close to normal as possible.
+Other steps that you can take to help prevent retinopathy include: attending your annual screening appointment informing your GP if you notice any changes to your vision (do not wait until your next screening appointment) taking your medication as prescribed losing weight (if you're overweight) and eating a healthy, balanced diet exercising regularly giving up smoking Treatment for Diabetic Retinopathy Treatment for retinopathy will depend on the stage the condition has reached.
 For example, if retinopathy is identified in its early stages, it may be possible to treat it by controlling your diabetes more effectively.
 If you have more advanced retinopathy, you may need to have injections into your eye or laser surgery to prevent further damage to your eyes.
-Current research, funded by National Eye Research Centre is investigating using eye drops to stop blood vessels in the retina from leaking.
-This research is being conducted by Professor David Bates at Nottingham University, read more here.
-Please support our appeal to continue this research to find new and more effective treatments for diabetic retinopathy.
-DONATE TO OUR DIABETIC RETINOPATHY APPEAL For full medical information about diabetic retinopathy, please visit the NHS website.
+This video explains how developments in treatment for diabetic retinopathy, thanks to eye research, are transforming the lives of patients with this disease: Researching possible new treatments for Diabetic Retinopathy The National Eye Research Centre is funding research led by Professor David Bates at the University of Nottingham to identify potential drug targets that can lead to new therapeutic alternative, such as eye drops, with the aim to stop blood vessels in the retina from leaking and therefore preventing sight loss.
+You can help to find new treatments and end sight loss forever.
+Please make a gift today.
+DONATE For full medical information about diabetic retinopathy, please visit the NHS website.